Guide to mid-year plan changes

 How employers can use an integrated HRA to provide their employees more coverage mid-year

-In some cases, employers make mid-year health plan changes to save money on their group policy.
+In some cases, employers make mid-year plan changes to save money on their group policy.
 However, this can leave employees liable for covering a greater share of their medical costs.
 To combat this scenario, adding a health reimbursement arrangement (HRA) to your health benefit is worth considering.

-While some HRAs act as a stand-alone health benefit, an integrated HRA, also known as a group coverage HRA (GCHRA), pairs with your existing job-based health insurance plan and provides more comprehensive health coverage to your employees.
+While some HRAs act as a stand-alone health benefit, an integrated HRA, also known as a group coverage HRA (GCHRA), pairs with your existing job-based plan and provides more comprehensive health coverage to your employees.

-Integrated HRAs work with traditional employer health plans, like group health insurance, to reimburse employees tax-free for qualified medical expenses their plan doesn’t fully cover, such as deductibles, coinsurance, and other out-of-pocket costs.
-Only employees enrolled in your employer-sponsored health insurance plan can participate in the HRA.
+Integrated HRAs work with traditional employer health plans, like group health insurance, to reimburse employees tax-free for qualified medical expenses their plan doesn't fully cover, such as deductibles, coinsurance, and other out-of-pocket costs.
+Only employees enrolled in your employer-sponsored health plan can participate in the HRA.

 With integrated HRAs, employers set a monthly allowance that works for their budget.
 This allowance can be as large or small as the employer chooses.